jrmadsen67/laravel-route-coverage-test/README.md

 #### Fixed

 -   The middleware now applies itself globally using the latest method of doing so for Laravel versions `>5.5`
+-   Manual version lock in for `spatie/macroable` to `^1.0` to fix composer getting confused about requirement conflicts

 #### Removed